rtm-rs/rtm-rs.github.io/source/content/docs/guides/build-an-adapter.md

 top = false
 +++

-ROM makes very little assumptions about its adapters that's why it is simple to build a custom adapter that will provide access to a specific datasource.
+RTM makes very little assumptions about its adapters that's why it is simple to build a custom adapter that will provide access to a specific datasource.

-A ROM adapter must provide the following components:
+A RTM adapter must provide the following components:

 * `ROM::Gateway` subclass that implements required interface
 * `ROM::Relation` subclass that exposes adapter-specific interface for queries